aaxxo/streamers-hosts-file/README.md

-# streamers-hosts-file
+# Streamer Hosts file
-Streamers Hosts File to block IP loggers and url shorteners
+A streamers hosts file to block IP loggers and url shorteners

 ## How to use